MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/add-rules-search-topic.md

 Exclusions are a great way to reduce the number of posts that result from your search and make sure you stay within your post quota.
 However, you should choose your exclusions carefully to avoid missing relevant posts.

 ### Handle special characters in keywords, inclusions, and exclusions
 Exact searches are critical to successful social listening.
-Special characters are often used in brand or product names in the form of connectors. [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] interprets the special characters +, &, /,  and - as separate entities in a search rule.
+Special characters are often used in brand or product names in the form of connectors. [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] interprets the special characters +, &, /,  and - as separate entities in a search rule.

 For example, searching for the term **City Power & Light** will result in posts that mention this term with all combinations of white space.
 Posts that contain any of the following terms (not case-sensitive) will be picked up by the search: